Python for Web Development: A Full Guide

 Machine learning (ML) and artificial intelligence (AI) technologies are gaining increasingly more attention, so more developers are trying to incorporate them into various projects.
 This is possible if you use the right language.
 Using Python with web development, you open up wide opportunities for using machine learning and artificial intelligence tools.

-Thanks to its strong integration with C, C++, and Java, Python can come in handy for application scripting.
-Designed to be embeddable from the very beginning, it can be very useful for customizing large apps and making extensions for them.
+Thanks to its close integration with C, C++, and Java, Python can come in handy for application scripting.
+Designed to embed from the very beginning, it can be very useful for customizing large apps and making extensions.

-Creating prototypes in Python has proven to be a fast and simple process.
-The agility of the programming language allows for easy code refactoring and quick development of the initial prototype into the final product.
+Creating prototypes in Python has proven to be fast and simple.
+The agility of the programming language allows for easy code refactoring.
+With that in hand, you can quickly develop the initial prototype into the final product.

 Python has an open-source license that makes it easily accessible to users and facilitates redistribution and unrestricted modifications.
 Developers can freely use the language and contribute to its improvement.